Ellzud/foundry-cards/README.md

 The most problematic one here is the `Card` document class.
 If you're doing a custom system, you can check the last chapters of this readme to adapt your code.
 (Your data will then be accessible via `card.impl`)

+### Supported languages

+This module is currently available in French and in English.

 ## Choose the decks you want

 ### Comes with Ready to use decks